Pokegen/sys-botbaseplus/README.md

 ### Connecting

 - sys-botbase compatible TCP server running on port 6000
-- htpp server running on port 9999
+- http server running on port 9999

-### Exposed Http Routes
+### Http Routes

+All Endpoints expect a `Authorization` header with the specified password from the `password.txt`, if not present defaults to `youshallnotpass`.

 #### Get

- - `/version` Get sys-botbaseplus version running
+ - `/version` Get current version of sys-botbaseplus
- - `/healtz` Health check to see if http server is running
+ - `/healtz` Health check to see if the http server is running
  - `/metadata` Metadata about Switch (current titleId & buildId)

 #### Post